Civil Rights

 Evidence Preservation Window and Federal Claim Timeline

 Jail video, observation logs, and dispatch records can disappear quickly if preservation steps are delayed.
-Our intake protocol starts with immediate evidence demands, witness sequencing, and timeline mapping before official narratives harden.
+Our intake protocol starts with evidence review, witness sequencing, and timeline mapping before records become harder to obtain.

 We then align constitutional claims with objective records to evaluate both individual and institutional accountability.
 This structure is essential when defendants raise immunity defenses or deny notice of risk.